John Stonehouse: Spy allegations

 Stonehouse allegedly began spying for Czechoslovakia in 1962.
-In a meeting with Harold Wilson in 1969, Stonehouse was informed of assertions that he was a Czechoslovak secret service agent; the informant was a defector from the Czechoslovak StB secret service, who had been debriefed by the US security services.
+In a meeting with Harold Wilson in 1969, Stonehouse was informed of assertions that he was a Czechoslovak secret service agent; the informant was a defector from the Czechoslovak secret service, who had been debriefed by the US security services.
 At that time, Stonehouse successfully defended himself.
 In 2009, the spy allegation was substantiated in the official history of MI5, The Defence of the Realm (2009) by Cambridge historian Christopher Andrew.
-In December 2010, it was revealed that, in 1980, then-Prime Minister Margaret Thatcher had agreed to cover up revelations that Stonehouse had been a Czechoslovak spy since the 1960s as there was insufficient evidence to bring him to trial.
-Until Ray Mawby, briefly a member of a Conservative government, was exposed in June 2012, Stonehouse was the only Minister known to have been an agent for the former Eastern bloc.
+In December 2010, it was revealed that Margaret Thatcher had agreed to cover up revelations that Stonehouse had been a Czechoslovak spy in 1980, as there was insufficient evidence to bring him to trial.
+Until the 2012 exposure of Ray Mawby, briefly a member of a Conservative government, Stonehouse was the only Minister known to have been an agent for the former Eastern bloc.

 Business interests

-After 1970, Stonehouse set up various companies in an attempt to secure a regular income.
-By 1974, most of these were in financial trouble, and he had resorted to deceptive creative accounting.
-Aware that the Department of Trade and Industry was looking at his affairs, he decided that his best choice would be to flee.
-Secret British government documents, declassified in 2005, indicate that Stonehouse spent months rehearsing his new identity, that of Joseph Markham, the deceased husband of a constituent.
+Having lost his ministerial salary in 1970, Stonehouse set up various companies in an attempt to supplement his salary as an MP.
+By 1974 most of these companies were facing financial trouble, and Stonehouse had resorted to deceptive creative accounting.
+Aware that the Department of Trade and Industry was looking at his affairs, Stonehouse decided that his best choice would be to flee the country.
+Secret government documents, declassified in 2005, indicate that Stonehouse spent months rehearsing his new identity as 'Joseph Markham', the deceased husband of a constituent.